Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: How SAM Efficiently Selects Flatter Minima Late in Training

 During the late phase of training, the model remains close to some global minimum $\btheta^\star$ and can be locally approximated by its linearization:

 Consequently, we can characterize the local dynamical stability~\citep{strogatz:2000} of the SAM iterator near the global minimum on this linearized model.

 Similar to the linear stability of SGD~\citep{wu2022alignment}, we define the linear stability of SAM in \cref{def: linear stability}.
-Note that for a specific optimizer, only linearly stable minima can be selected. \begin{definition}[Loss-based linear stability of SAM] A global minimum $\btheta^\star$ is said to be linearly stable for SAM if there exists a $C>0$ such that it holds for SAM on the linearized model~(\cref{equ: linearized model}) that $\bbE[\cL(\btheta_{t})]\leq C\bbE[\cL(\btheta_0)],\forall t\geq0$. \end{definition}
+Note that for a specific optimizer, only linearly stable minima can be selected. \begin{definition}[Loss-based linear stability of SAM] A global minimum $\btheta^\star$ is said to be linearly stable for SAM if there exists a $C>0$ such that, when SAM optimizes the loss $\cL(\btheta)=\frac{1}{2n}\sum_{i=1}^n(f_{\rm lin}(\bx_i;\btheta)-y_i)^2$ on the linearized model (\cref{equ: linearized model}), the following condition holds: $\bbE[\cL(\btheta^{t})]\leq C\bbE[\cL(\btheta^0)],\forall t\geq0$.
+Here, $\btheta^0$ could be any point near $\btheta^\star$ where the linearization is valid. \end{definition}

 \citet{wu2022alignment} has shown that the linear stability of stochastic algorithms is significantly influenced by the gradient noise $\bxi(\btheta)=\nabla\ell_{\xi}(\btheta)-\nabla\cL(\btheta)$, where $\xi$ denotes the index of a random sample.
 Thus, it is crucial to consider the structural properties of the gradient noise in our analysis.